Achilles Announces New Board Members to Support Rapid Growth and Innovation in Ankle Rehabilitation

 Dr. Fabrice Gautier: A highly respected osteopath and doctor of physical therapy with over 20 years of experience, Fabrice has worked with countless professional athletes and was instrumental in helping the French Olympic team secure a silver medal at the 2024 Olympics.
 His deep understanding of sports medicine will guide Achilles' clinical and performance strategies.

-Dr. Christopher Vincent: Chiropractic sports physician with expertise in longevity, degrees from UCLA and SCUHS, he specializes in treating professional athletes and celebrities.
-With Dr. Vincent's expertise and clinical experience, he is going to grow Achilles more into the physical therapy market.
+Dr. Christopher Vincent: Chiropractic sports physician with expertise in longevity, degrees from UCLA and SCUHS, specializes in treating professional athletes and celebrities.
+With Dr. Vincent's expertise and clinical experience he is going to push the achilles machine more into the physical therapy market.

 "We are thrilled to welcome Simeon, Fabrice, Christopher, and Ryan to the Achilles family.
-Their collective expertise and influence will help us continue to push boundaries in sports science and recovery while extending our reach to even more athletes and institutions around the world," says Villarreal.
+Their collective expertise and influence will help us continue to push boundaries in sports science and recovery while extending our reach to even more athletes and institutions around the world."

 Achilles remains committed to revolutionizing ankle rehabilitation through innovation, expertise, and a passion for enhancing human athletic performance.